 No operating system is bulletproof.
-Many things can go wrong - sometimes files go messy on hard drive after a power failure, sometimes a bad software or driver installation causes trouble, sometimes user deletes something important, etc.
+Many things can go wrong - sometimes files go messy on a hard drive or an SSD after a power failure, sometimes a bad software or driver installation causes trouble, sometimes user deletes something important, etc.

-This section will cover the most annoying problem - Windows will not start or run properly.
-The remedy may be as simple as pressing a few keys on keyboard or it may even take hours of non-destructive reinstallation.
-Pressing F8 key during boot-time opens Advanced Boot Options menu of Windows XP, Vista and 7, offering several troubleshooting options - Last Known Good Configuration, Safe Mode, VGA Mode, etc.
+This section will cover the most annoying problems - Windows will not start or run properly.
+The remedy may be as simple as pressing a few keyboard keys, or it may take some time or even hours of repairing system files or performing a non-destructive reinstallation.

-You can also check out the built-in DirectX Diagnostic Tool for troubleshooting display and audio driver errors - just use keyboard shortcut Windows Key+R to open Run dialog, type dxdiag and click OK.
+All Windows versions have the built-in DirectX Diagnostic Tool for troubleshooting display and audio driver errors - just use the keyboard shortcut Windows Key+R to open the Run dialog, type dxdiag and click OK.

 In Windows XP, a prompt for checking WHQL digital signatures appears first, click Yes there.

-Open the Display tab above and verify that Notes field contains "No problems found".
-If there are problems, you must reinstall or update display driver.
+Open the Display tab and verify that the Notes field contains "No problems found".
+If there are problems, you must reinstall or update the display driver.

-If you experience frequent computer crashes (aka Blue Screens of Death, BSOD), analyze crash dump files with WhoCrashed Home Edition to see which program, driver or hardware component is the cause.
+If you experience frequent computer crashes (aka Blue Screen of Death, BSOD), analyze crash dump files with WhoCrashed Home Edition to see which program, driver or hardware component is the cause.

-In case your Windows is able to start and you can log in successfully, you should try running System File Checker first.
-This program verifies that files required to run Windows are in tact and if neccessary, replaces damaged, missing or malware-modified files.
+In case Windows is able to start and you can log in successfully, you should try running System File Checker first.
+This program verifies that files required to run Windows are intact and if necessary, replaces damaged, missing or malware-modified files.

-Please note that System File Checker is not able to run in Windows Safe Mode.
+Please note that System File Checker is not able to run properly in Windows Safe Mode.

-Windows XP users need the Windows CD that came in product box or with the computer.
+Windows XP users need the Windows CD that came in the product box or with the computer.
 You can use friend's CD here, but make sure it matches the version of your Windows XP - do not use Windows XP Home CD-s for repairing Windows XP Professional installations and vice versa.
-Do I need to say that you cannot use Windows Vista, 7 or 8 DVD-s for repairing Windows XP files?
+Do I need to say that you cannot use Windows Vista, 7, 8/8.1 or 10 DVDs for repairing Windows XP files?

-Windows Vista, 7 and 8 have a special folder where required files are cached, so the installation DVD is not usually required.
+Windows Vista and later versions have a special folder where required files are cached, so the installation DVD is not usually required.

-In Windows XP, open Run dialog using keyboard shortcut Windows Key+R or by opening Start menu and clicking Run.
+In Windows XP, open Run dialog using the keyboard shortcut Windows Key+R or by opening the Start menu and clicking Run.
 Type cmd and click OK.

-In Windows Vista and 7, open Start menu and type cmd into Search box.
-Right-click cmd.exe (or cmd if you have file extensions hidden) and select Run as administrator.
-This will open so-called elevated command prompt.
+In Windows Vista, 7 and 10, open Start menu and type cmd into the Search box.
+Right-click cmd.exe or Command Prompt and select Run as administrator.
+This will open the so-called elevated command prompt.

-In Windows 8, open Start screen and type "cmd" - Search pane opens automatically (you can also open Search pane using keyboard shortcut Windows Key+Q).
-Right-click Command Prompt and click Run as administrator in App bar.
+In Windows 8 and 8.1, open Start screen and type "cmd" - Search pane opens automatically (you can also open Search pane using the keyboard shortcut Windows Key+Q).
+Right-click Command Prompt and click Run as administrator.

-Windows Vista, 7 and 8 users will have lucky chance to meet User Account Control.
+Windows Vista, 7, 8/8.1 and 10 users will meet the most beloved User Account Control.
 Click Continue or Yes here.

 Now, in the black Command Processor window, type sfc /scannow and press Enter key to run the command.